 Whether you follow me online or not, you’ll soon learn that I am passionate about human rights issues.
 Well, I’m passionate about solving these issues.
 I have a lot to share because writing is my ultimate outlet for discerning my feelings about anything.
 I often share what I’ve discovered because I believe my voice holds value.

+And I believe your voice is important, too.
 You don’t have to be a legislator to have an important voice and use it.
 If you’re a citizen, you get to have a voice.

-But with all the information we can access on our phones, it’s become really difficult to discern fact from “alternative fact.”
+But with all the information we can access on our phones, it’s become really difficult to discern reality from “alternative fact.”
 So whether you’re new to this or you consider yourself a lifelong learner, here are some guidelines I use to formulate my own opinions, interact with other people, and ultimately seek solutions to life’s many problems.

 1. Get your news from multiple reliable resources

-Twitter, Reddit, and Facebook are good places to know that something has happened but it should not be your only destination.
+Twitter, Reddit, Tiktok, Instagram, and Facebook are good places to know that something has happened but it should not be your only destination.
 Reliable websites should share information as-is without a spin or ulterior motive.
 Here are just a few helpful websites:

 - Snopes